silnrsi/source-serif-pro/README.md

 - All masters of all styles (regular, italic) have the same glyph inventory
 - There is a glyph_data.csv file that lists every glyph (look in source)
 - The fonts have been enhanced to include glyphs for all [Recommended characters for Non-Roman fonts](https://www.scriptsource.org/entry/gg5wm9hhd3).
-These have also been fully decomposed to avoid problems with importing only the glyphs needed for this minimal set.
+These have also been marked dark blue and fully decomposed to avoid problems with importing only the glyphs needed for this minimal set.

 Also: